Vafa-Witten Theory: Invariants, Floer Homologies, Higgs Bundles, a Geometric Langlands Correspondence, and Categorification: A Novel Floer Homology from Boundary Vafa-Witten Theory

 Recall from the introduction that for a TQFT such as VW theory, the Hamiltonian $H$ vanishes in the ${\cal Q}^+$-cohomology, whence this means that for any state $|\mathcal{O}\rangle$ that is nonvanishing in the ${\cal Q}^+$-cohomology, we have

 In other words, the $|\mathcal{O}\rangle$'s which span the spectrum of states in VW theory are actually ground states that are therefore time-invariant.
-In particular, for boundary VW theory on $M_4 = M_3 \times \mathbb R^+$, where $\mathbb R^+$ is the `time' coordinate, its spectrum of states is entirely captured by states on $M_3$.
+In particular, for boundary VW theory on $M_4 = M_3 \times \mathbb R^+$, where $\mathbb R^+$ is the `time' coordinate, its spectrum of states is associated only with $M_3$.
 This will indeed be the case, as we will see shortly.

-Now, for an $M_4$ with boundary $\partial M_4=M_3$, one needs to specify boundary conditions on $M_3$ to compute correlation functions.
+Now, for an $M_4$ with boundary $\partial M_4=M_3$, one needs to specify ``boundary conditions'' on $M_3$ to compute the path integral.
 We can do this by first defining a restriction of the fields to $M_3$, which we shall denote as $\Psi_{M_3}$, and then specifying boundary values for these restrictions.
-Doing this is equivalent to inserting in the path integral, an operator functional ${\cal F}(\Psi_{M_3})$ that is nonvanishing in the ${\cal Q}^+$-cohomology.
-This means that correlation functions in boundary VW theory can be computed as
+Doing this is equivalent to inserting in the path integral, an operator functional ${F}(\Psi_{M_3})$ that is nonvanishing in the ${\cal Q}^+$-cohomology (so that the path integral will continue to be topological).
+This means that the partition functions in boundary VW theory can be computed as \cite[eqn.~(4.12)]{witten1988topological}